 Former food truck chefs Amy Le and Rafael Lopez teamed up to create a menu inspired by their family's dishes.
 We can only imagine that these two ate very, very well, if the bao tacos, dubbed "bacos," are any indication.
 They're two-bites big and filled with taco ingredients like chicken and tofu.

 This friendly wine-and-cheese shop doubles as a grab-and-go lunch destination for busy Loopers.
-Sandwiches are your best bet, with options like the Blue Pig & Fig, which is topped with ham, blue cheese, fig preserves and mustard.
-Though you can expect a line, the staff is speedy, allowing you to get in and out in a flash.
+Sandwiches are your best bet, with options like the Blue Pig & Fig, topped with ham, blue cheese, fig preserves and mustard.
+Though you can expect a line, the staff is friendly and speedy, allowing you to get in and out in a flash.

 Situated on Michigan Avenue, this culinary gem is best for sit-down lunches with clients (or playing hooky with friends).
 Soups, salads, entrees, sandwiches and burgers round out the menu, but a few favorites include the Scotch egg with mustard and Katie's smoked salmon BLT with caper aioli.